Bilingual Speech Therapy Near You

 Children and toddlers raised in bilingual households face a double challenge when it comes to developing language skills.
 Since they must ‘code switch’ from language and cultural context to another, bilingual children are susceptible to disorders that may hinder speech, language, or communication skills.

-If your child is between 3–5 years old, and you suspect that they may be experiencing speech or language difficulties, please do not hesitate to reach out to us to discuss our bilingual speech pathology programs.
+If you suspect your child may be experiencing speech or language difficulties, please do not hesitate to reach out to us to discuss our bilingual speech pathology programs.
 We’d be happy to discuss the benefits of bilingual therapy for your child.